Gydetti/website-virtualcounsel/README.md

 #### 1. Raw Assets
 - Master images live in `assets/images/raw/<category>` (e.g. `assets/images/raw/team/jane-doe.jpg`).
 - Default categories: `branding`, `team`, `services`, `blog`, `testimonials`.
+- To include the **current placeholder** images in the same pipeline (for consistent format, responsive sizes, and blurDataURLs), copy them from the `public/` root into `assets/images/raw/placeholders` before running optimization.
 - To onboard a new section, create a raw subfolder (e.g. `assets/images/raw/features`)—the pipeline auto-detects any folder.

 #### 2. Generating Optimized Assets